Skip to content

 Obstacle Avoidance Plan path to avoid obstacles by steering operation.

-Reference implementation is in Avoidance, Obstacle Avoidance Planner.
-Enable flag in parameter: launch obstacle_avoidance_planner true
+Reference implementation is in Static Avoidance Module, Path Optimizer.
+Enable flag in parameter: launch path_optimizer true

 - objects information obstacle-avoidance Demonstration Video